mihail-gosman/Parseline/README.md

-# CLIParser
+# EasyCLI

-CLIParser is a lightweight command-line argument parser for C programs.
-It processes user input, extracts commands and arguments, and executes predefined command handlers.
+**EasyCLI** is a lightweight command-line argument parser for C programs.
+It processes user input, extracts commands and arguments, and executes predefined command handlers, making it easier to integrate a command-line interface into your application.

 ## Features
 - Parses commands and arguments from user input.